 To minimize injuries, Inter RAO regularly evaluates the efficiency of the measures to prevent incidents, occupational diseases, and accidents, and also takes corrective and preventive measures, including those aimed at safety improvement.
 Labor protection, industrial, fire, and environmental safety management system sets forth a uniform procedure for all companies of the Group to arrange and conduct labor protection, industrial and fire safety activities including a five-stage control system that provides for the check of business units and contractors activities to ensure safety and labor protection for employees and third parties.
 In accordance with working conditions set forth for each facility specifically, each subsidiary and its branches have special comprehensive programs to improve the working conditions and prevent injuries.

-Occupational safety training is provided in accordance with the Procedure for Occupational Safety Training and Testing the Knowledge of Occupational Safety Requirements for Employees of Organizations, which was approved by Decree No. 1/29 of the Russian Ministry of Labor and Social Development and the Ministry of Education dated January 13, 2003, as well as the Rules for Work with Personnel at Electric Power Industry Organizations of the Russian Federation, which was approved by Order No. 49 of the Ministry of Fuel and Energy dated February 19, 2000.
+Occupational safety training is provided in accordance with the Procedure for Occupational Safety Training and Testing the Knowledge of Occupational Safety Requirements for Employees of Organizations, which was approved by Decree No. 1/29 of the Russian Ministry of Labor and Social Development and the Ministry of Education dated January 13, 2003, as well as the Rules for Work with Staff in Organizations of Electric Power Industry of the Russian Federation as approved by Ministry of Energy by Order No. 796 dated September 22, 2020.
 Worker training programs are free of charge for workers and are conducted both off-the-job (at training schools) and on-the-job (directly at enterprises).
 Employee training time is paid by the employer in the prescribed manner and is considered official work time.

 Labor protection training and knowledge assessment

-Labor protection training is arranged in accordance with the Procedure for labor protection training and knowledge assessment for organizations as approved by the Ministry of Labor and Social Development and the Ministry of Education with Decree No. 1/29 dated January 13, 2003, as well as the Rules for Work with Staff in Organizations of Electric Power Industry of the Russian Federation as approved by Ministry of Fuel and Energy by Order No. 49 dated February 19, 2000.
+Labor protection training is arranged in accordance with the Procedure for labor protection training and knowledge assessment for organizations as approved by the Ministry of Labor and Social Development and the Ministry of Education with Decree No. 1/29 dated January 13, 2003, as well as the Rules for Work with Staff in Organizations of Electric Power Industry of the Russian Federation as approved by Ministry of Energy by Order No. 796 dated September 22, 2020.
 The training programs for employees are free of charge and are conducted both off-site (in training centers) and on-site (at the enterprise).
 Time spent by the employee for training is paid by the employer subject to the applicable terms and is considered official working hours.

 Other important components for identifying harmful and dangerous factors include holding talks with employees and reviewing proposals from employees and the elected body of the primary trade union organization in order to develop recommendations for improving working conditions and occupational safety.
 The Group’s companies have created occupational safety committees (commissions) that include an equal number of representatives of the employer and representatives of the elected body of the primary trade union organization.
 The committee is an integral part of the occupational safety management system and is also one of the forms whereby employees take part in occupational safety management.
 The Committee operates based on the principles of a social partnership.
 In 2020, the Company had 74 occupational safety committees, which included 655 employees, held 257 meetings, and adopted 462 decisions.